Domenico1106/WeatherAnalytics/README.md

 At the bottom we have four charts: the first two show the wettest and the least rainy day during the year, the next two show the hottest and the coldest day.

 Finally, the *Regressione* nav-item shows two graphs, the first is a histogram showing for each month of 2014 the comparison between the prediction made by the regression algorithm, represented by a pink bar, and the actual value taken from that year's actual dataset, represented by a purple bar.
 The second graph is a scatter plot showing the linear regression between year and temperature from 1875 to 2013.
-Below the graphs, a table shows the comparison between the average temperature value predicted by the regression algorithm for the year 2014 and the actual value
+Below the graphs, a table shows the comparison between the average temperature value predicted by the regression algorithm for the year 2014 and the actual value.

+## Other Files
+- **converter.py**: this file was created to conver the dataset .txt original file into .csv file for the sake of convenience.
+- **Links Dataset.txt**: this file contains links from which to download the datasets that were used in the realisation of this project.
+In particular, after conversion via the converter.py file, it is recommended to put the result in the dataset folder.
+- **Relazione Progetto BigData.pdf**: contains the project report in Italian written by the team members.
+- **dataset**: this folder contains the file wban_state_capital.csv created by the team to extract the data of the capitals only and the datasets used for the linear regression as not all datasets were used for this analysis but only the monthly files.
+- **Info Dataset**: contains information on how to read data from datasets.
 ## Team Members
 - [Domenico Carreri](https://github.com/Domenico1106)
 - [Giuseppe Cavallo](https://github.com/Giugiugit)